NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CORS (Cross-Origin Resource Sharing).md

 ---
 ## Definition

 Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins ([[domain]], scheme, or [[port]]) other than its own, ==from which a browser should permit loading resources==.
 CORS a set of rules that control how web applications hosted on one domain can request resources from a different domain.
+It is one of the possible [[cross-domain policies]]

 > They are necessary to enhance **security** by preventing potentially malicious behavior from web pages.